Easy Homemade Marshmallows

 Instructions

 - Pour the gelatin packets into the cold water in a bowl mounted to a stand mixer.
-Let gelatin soften and expand for about twenty minutes.
-Add optional vanilla flavoring.
+Let the gelatin soften and expand for about 20 minutes.
+Add the optional vanilla flavoring.

-- While the gelatin softens, in a pan over highest heat, combine the water and corn syrup.
-Stir to dissolve, then bring the temperature up to 240°F.
+- While the gelatin is softening, combine the sugar, ¾ cup of water, and corn syrup in a pan over high heat.
+Stir to dissolve the sugar, then bring the temperature up to 240°F.

 - Turn the mixer on and slowly pour the hot liquid into the softened gelatin.
-Once all the liquid has been added, turn the mixer up to a medium high speed.
-Season with salt.
+Once all the liquid has been added, turn the mixer up to medium-high speed.
+Season with a pinch of salt.

-- After about five minutes, the gelatin and sugar liquid will have turned white.
+- After about five minutes, the gelatin and sugar mixture will turn white.
 Continue to whip.
-At about ten minutes, the mix will start forming peaks and begin to increase in volume.
-Whip for another ten minutes, or until the mix is light, sticky, and super fluffy.
+At around the 10-minute mark, the mix will start forming peaks and begin to increase in volume.
+Whip for another 10 minutes or until the mixture is light, sticky, and super fluffy.

 - Pour the marshmallow fluff onto the sheet in an even layer.
-Dust the top with the remaining powdered sugar mix.
+Dust the top with the remaining powdered sugar mixture.

-- Let the marshmallows set for about four to five hours.
-Cut into the desired shape and size and serve alongside chocolate squares and graham crackers for DIY s'mores!
+- Let the marshmallows set for about 4 to 5 hours.
+Cut them into the desired shape and size and serve alongside chocolate squares and graham crackers for DIY s'mores.
 Enjoy!